darthj/exercises_for_programmers/pizza_party/README.md

     Inputs:
       people: 8
       pizzas: 2
+      slices: 8

     Expected Results:
       How many people?
 8
       How many pizzas do you have?
 2
+      How many slices do the pizzas have?
+8

       8 people with 2 pizzas
       Each person gets 2 pieces of pizza.